Skip to menu Skip to content Skip to footer

 Background

 Dr. Hanh Dao is a nurse academic with experience in clinical practice, university teaching, and health research across diverse cultures and contexts.
-Her research areas include outcome measurement, primary care and aged care, health promotion, health services and health workforce.
-Dr. Dao has obtained a prestigious post-graduate research award for her PhD research and earned multiple writing and travel awards, which enabled her to disseminate her research at national and international conferences and in peer-reviewed journals.
-In 2024, Dr. Dao led a multi-disciplinary health research team and secured a UQ Global Strategy and Partnerships Seed Funding to foster international nursing research collaborations with multiple universities and healthcare organisations and received the CHSR early career researcher award for her research performance.
+Her research areas include outcome measurement, primary care and aged care services, health promotion, and workforce management.
+Dr. Dao has obtained a full scholarship for her Master degree and a prestigious post-graduate research award for her PhD.
+She has also secured multiple writing and travel awards, which enabled her to disseminate her research at national and international conferences and publish her research in peer-reviewed journals.
+Dr. Dao led a multi-disciplinary health research team and secured a UQ Global Strategy and Partnerships Seed Funding to foster international nursing research collaborations with multiple universities and healthcare organisations.
+In 2024, she received the CHSR early career researcher award and was nominated for the FOM Rising Star of the Year Award.

 Availability